The Citroen C1 is back. It's smarter, more economical and better finished than ever. Jonathan Crouch reports

 Cost of Ownership

 Citroen would have ticked the fail box quite comprehensively were this C1 not cleaner and more efficient than its predecessor.
 Keeping the weight down to just 840kg has helped, as has fitting ultra low rolling resistance tyres.
 Even the most powerful 82bhp engine will manage to squeeze 65 miles out of a gallon of 95RON, which is extremely good going when you pause to consider that the old C1's 68bhp 1.0-litre would record 65.7mpg.
 That 1.0-litre car would also emit 99g/km, a figure matched by the latest car's 82bhp powerplant.
 But where the 1.0-litre would get to 62mph in 12.3 seconds, this 1.2-litre model now takes just 11 seconds.
 So you're effectively getting a faster, more agile car that costs no more to run.
 I call that a major win.
 The little Citroen hasn't always enjoyed the strongest residual values, but that was often due to dealer discounting rather than any perceived weakness with the vehicle.
-This latest model might well follow that trend, so those looking for the biggest discounts might well sit and wait a little while for dealers to start pulling rabbits out of their hats.
+This latest model might well follow that trend, but the discounts available are enough to attract buyers to this city car.

 The Citroen C1 is an interesting case.
 On the face of it, this model looks like the car that's going to lose out against the boldly-styled Toyota Aygo and the more punchy badge equity of the Peugeot 108.
 The Citroen, it would seem, is only going to make a persuasive case for itself if dealers can do some savage price undercutting.
 That's the received wisdom.
 The facts may well play out rather differently.
 I like what Citroen has done in offering more choice than citycar customers are accustomed to.
 There's three or five doors, two different engines, three trim levels, a choice of manual or automatic transmissions and beyond that the personalisation options.
 If you want your citycar just so, without having to compromise, the C1 is going to be the first place you go.
 Otherwise, things are much as it's always been.
 The C1 is going to continue to appeal to those who just want cheap wheels and it's still going to cost a pittance to run.
 The thing is, it's got more in its armoury than just low running costs now.
 Its rivals will need to keep a very watchful eye on how this plays out.